King of the Albanians

 they had fled the Italian invasion, and he spent his early years in Egypt

-then joined the Royal Military Academy of Sandhurst in England from 1956 to
+and then joined the Royal Military Academy of Sandhurst in England from

-business, but was forced to leave in 1979 after illegal arms were found in
+but was forced to leave in 1979 after illegal arms were found in his house.

-his house.
-He left with his wife to Rhodesia, and in 1980, they moved on
+He left with his wife to Rhodesia, and in 1980, they moved on to South

-to South Africa and settled there.
-He returned to Albania in 1993 but was
+Africa and settled there.
+He returned to Albania in 1993 but was not allowed

-not allowed to stay.
-He made a second visit in 1997, but left after getting
+to stay.
+He made a second visit in 1997, but left after getting involved

-involved in political affairs and participating in a demonstration bearing
+in political affairs and participating in a demonstration bearing arms.

-He was pardoned in 2002 and allowed to return to Albania permanently, taking
+in 2002 and allowed to return to Albania permanently, taking up residence

-up residence with his family in Tirana.
-He established the Movement for
+with his family in Tirana.
+He established the Movement for National Development

-National Development Party in 2004 which had little success.
-By 2006, he
+Party in 2004 which had little success.
+By 2006, he withdrew form public

 Place of birth: Tirana